ianjohngraham/ianjohngraham.github.io/_posts/publish/2015-03-13-sitecore-8-outcomes.md

 categories: [Sitecore, Sitecore 8]
 tags: []
 ---
-A new feature in Sitecore 8 which has been puzzling me recently is the new Outcomes section in the Marketing Control Panel.
+<span class="dropcap">A</span> new feature in Sitecore 8 which has been puzzling me recently is the new Outcomes section in the Marketing Control Panel.

 If you open up the item in Sitecore you can see there's only a few basic fields such as image and description.
 So what is this mystery new marketing tool for?